Head of the Charles Regatta in Boston - 2018

 Three members of the Cambridge Boat Club started the Head of the Charles Regatta back in 1965, and the race has grown ever since.
 Members of racing clubs, college crew teams, and even high school teams converge to compete to be the best in their class.

-A "head," in England, is a type of regatta, or boat race, in which boats depart at 15-second intervals on a 3-mile race.
+A "head," in England, is a type of regatta, or boat race, in which boats depart at 15-second intervals and complete a 3-mile race course.
 The winner of each race is called the "head" - or, in these races, the "Head of the Charles."

-Race events start at roughly 15 second intervals - so it's an action-packed day with record-breaking numbers of sculls filling the river.
-At just about any time, you can see numerous boats on the water.
+With boats departing at such brief intervals, you can expect an action-packed day with record-breaking numbers of sculls filling the river.
+At just about any time, you will see numerous boats on the water.

-In addition to the races, the event features displays by boat builders, a rowing and fitness expo, other sponsors, and, of course, food.
+In addition to the races, the event features displays by boat builders, a rowing and fitness expo, other sponsors, and, of course, food and beverages.

 Reunion Village, an area on the Boston side of the river between the Weeks and Anderson Bridges and filled with tents set up by participants and sponsors, provides a lively social and networking scene.